 - Percentage: Select YES if you wish to apply a constant percentage Promotion / Discount to all tickets.
 E.g. If your patrons receive tickets at half price, select yes and set the value to 50.
 If you're using the promotion code for recording cash payments, set your percentage to Yes and the Value to 100.

-- Value: Defined amount you wish to discount from each ticket.
+- Value: the Defined amount you wish to discount on each ticket.

 - Start and End Date: You can set a validity date range around the code, as to when it can be used (optional).